Review of Dreamworld – Australia’s Biggest Theme Park

 This is an often overlooked area of Dreamworld, but the zoo section, within the Corroboree precinct is well worth spending time in.
 Queensland and South Australia are the only two states in Australia where you can legally cuddle a koala, and Dreamworld offers a photo experience with one of Australia’s most loved animals.
 The koalas only “work” for a maximum of 30 minutes per day, and for no more than three days straight – not bad working conditions!

-The other Aussie animals you can expect to see include tree kangaroos, bilbies, dingos, emus, crocodiles, sheep, wombats, cassowaries, a wedge-tailed eagle and kangaroos you can feed ($1 per packet of food).
+The other Aussie animals you can expect to see include tree kangaroos, bilbies, dingos, emus, crocodiles, sheep, wombats, cassowaries, a wedge-tailed eagle and kangaroos you can feed (kanagroo food available to purchase).
 There are numerous animal experiences that you can book for an extra charge, such as feeding a croc or patting a dingo.
 A percentage of funds raised in the Dreamworld Corroboree area goes towards providing practical assistance to threatened and endangered species in the wild.
 There are also educational talks about the animals throughout the day – refer to the daily timetable for up-to-date talk times.

 Tiger Island at Dreamworld